phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 The performance is within acceptable range >90% but not that great.

-We can look at confusion matrix to look at where the model misidentify the labels.
-I am using the function from fastai called ClassificationInterpretation.from_learner() then plot_confusion_matrix(), very useful.
-We can see some wrong predictions between menta and great white sharks, it could be mislabelling or wrong images.
+We can look at confusion matrix to look at where the model misidentifies the labels.
+I am using the function from fastai called ClassificationInterpretation.from_learner() then plot by using plot_confusion_matrix(), which is very useful.
+We can see some wrong predictions between mantarays and great white sharks, it could be mislabelling or wrong images.
 Some confusion between tigerfish and piranha fish is observed too.

 ```python